You may need to clear:

 - answer the customs and immigration questions truthfully

-- send the declaration within 72 hours of arriving in Canada
+- send the declaration up to 72 hours in advance of arriving in Canada

 You will receive confirmation of your Advance CBSA Declaration, including your reference number, by email.